marczis/Python-Website-checker/readme.txt

+This a job interview question from many years ago, the task was to create a "pingdom" like tool, to check websites running.
+Here you can find my solution

 Hello,
 first of all thanks for the time you spend on my coding challenge, I really appreciate your effort.
 I tried to do a self explaining code, with comments where I found it necessary.